siddharthvp/mwn/README.md

 Development status: Unstable.
 Versioning: while mwn is in version 0, changes may be made to the public interface with a change in the minor version number.

 Documentation given below is incomplete.
 There are a number of additional classes such as `bot.title`, `bot.wikitext`, `bot.page`, etc that provide useful functionality but aren't documented.
+You can learn about these by looking through the source code.

 Amongst the major highlights are `batchOperation` and `seriesBatchOperation` which allow you run a large number of tasks with control over concurrency and sleep time between tasks.
 Failing actions can be automatically retried.